Review Etiquette: It’s not all about you!

 The other books have so many flaws, I never have had the energy to write reviews for them, but since I’ve been helping Indie Authors on Twitter under my @name moniker, I thought I should start slogging away on reviews…

-As an avid reader, published author, and some one like [author’s last name], who has an MFA; and is currently promoting indie authors on Twitter as @name I’m giving this book five stars with the caveat…
+As an avid reader, published author, and some one like, who has an MFA; and is currently promoting indie authors on Twitter as @name I’m giving this book five stars with the caveat…

 Today’s featured reviewer above mentions their Twitter handle relentlessly.
 It’s a thin ruse for promoting indie authors, when in reality it’s just a ploy to shove their name in a potential reader’s face.
 That alone makes the reviews difficult to stomach, but when coupled with the reviewer’s smarty pants tone, most readers will be unlikely to seek out material written by that reviewer.